|

 (Nepali Lamb Stir-Fried in Himalayan Spices)

-2 lb. boneless lamb, cut into 1-in slices
+2 lb. boneless lamb, cut into 1-in slices (pork can also be used)

 1 cup onion, chopped